Manieczki: History

 In 1857 Antoni Białecki discovered an old pagan cemetery in Manieczki, from which 180 items were granted to the Poznań Society of Friends of Learning.

 In July 1960, the first state-owned farm complex in Poland was built - Kombinat Państwowych Gospodartswa Manieczki.
 In 1993, it transformed into the Manieczki State Treasury Farm, and in 1994, the name changed again to Kombinat Rolno-Przemysłowy “Manieczki” Sp. z o.o.

 From 1975 to 1998, Manieczki administratively belonged to Poznań Voivodeship.

+Sights

+The historic sights of the village are the Chapel of the Nativity of the Virgin Mary, funded by Józef Wybicki, the historic manor house and an 18th-century park.
+On the road to Krzyżanów, there is a mound topped with a pillar with a statue of the Virgin Mary.
+According to tradition, it hides the ashes of the insurgents from 1848 and 1863.